jakearchibald/jakearchibald.com/static-build/posts/2023/01/unhandled-rejections/index.md

 for (const promise of chapterPromises) promise.catch(() => {});
 ```

+This doesn't change the promises other than marking them as 'handled'.
+They're still rejected promises.
+It doesn't cause errors to be missed/swallowed elsewhere.

-Or, a shorter way to achieve the same thing is [`Promise.allSettled`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise/allSettled):
+A shorter way to achieve the same thing is [`Promise.allSettled`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise/allSettled):

 ```js
 Promise.allSettled(chapterPromises);